Medicare Advantage Plans in Maine

 Have questions about enrollment periods?
 Talk to a licensed insurance agent at GoHealth to find out when you can enroll in Medicare in Maine.

 Most Medicare Advantage plans available in Maine include prescription drug coverage.
-If you want medication coverage you have two options:
+If you want your prescriptions covered, you have two options:

-- Enroll in a Part D plan on top of your Original Medicare coverage.
+• Enroll in a Part D plan on top of Original Medicare.
 You’ll keep paying your Part B monthly premium, as well as Part D premiums, which range from $30 to $100 per month.

-- Enroll in a comprehensive Medicare Advantage plan that includes prescription drug coverage.
-You’ll get healthcare coverage and medication coverage all for the same monthly premium.
+• Enroll in a comprehensive Medicare Advantage plan that includes prescription drug coverage.

 Each Part D and Medicare Advantage plan provides a complete list of every medication that’s covered.
 This formulary also gives you additional details about the coinsurance and copayments you’ll pay for each medication.
 Low-tier medications will have lower coinsurance rates, and high-tier medications will cost a bit more.